 To create a new requirement:

-In the dialog that appears, fill in the details of your requirement (e.g. Author, Name, Type and Source).
+- In the dialog that appears, fill in the details of your requirement (e.g. Author, Name, Type, and any other field that you have defined).
 Then click “OK”.
 The requirement that you have just created will now appear in the list of requirements.

 Creating a new requirement for a specific Justinmind element